agilecustoms/setup-maven-codeartifact/README.md

 | settings-repositories           | Maven Central | Additional Maven repositories in XML format to be placed before CodeArtifact                            |

 Notes:
-1. for `aws-account` it is recommended to have a dedicated AWS account (not dev, not prod) to store artifacts (S3 binaries, CodeArtifact, Docker images)
+1. For `aws-account` it is recommended to have a dedicated AWS account (not dev, not prod) to store artifacts (S3 binaries, CodeArtifact, Docker images)
-2. default settings for `settings-pluginRepositories` and `settings-repositories` are good for projects that take 95% of dependencies from Maven Central and left 5% from corporate CodeArtifact.
+2. Default settings for `settings-pluginRepositories` and `settings-repositories` are good for projects that take 95% of dependencies from Maven Central and left 5% from corporate CodeArtifact.
-Come companies opt in to store all dependencies in CodeArtifact with Maven Central as an _upstream_.
+ Some companies opt in to store all dependencies in CodeArtifact with Maven Central as an _upstream_.
  In this configuration you would want to set `settings-pluginRepositories` and `settings-repositories` to empty string `""`

 ## Local development